Be-Bop Deluxe: Be-Bop Deluxe

 The album was notably the first to be produced by EMI employee John Leckie, who had hitherto worked for the company as a recording engineer, in which capacity he had served on Axe Victim, which he also in effect produced.
-It was clearly a happy relationship: Leckie would go on to produce all the subsequent Be-Bop Deluxe and Bill Nelson's Red Noise albums for Harvest, including the proposed Red Noise album Quit Dreaming And Get On The Beam that Harvest refused to release.
+Leckie would go on to produce all the subsequent Be-Bop Deluxe and Bill Nelson's Red Noise albums for Harvest, including the proposed Red Noise album Quit Dreaming and Get on the Beam that Harvest refused to release.
 Nelson shared producing credits with Leckie from Drastic Plastic onward.

 The first three Be-Bop Deluxe albums are all, in one way or another, named after guitars.
 "Axe" is slang for a guitar, "Futurama" is a particular make of guitar, while "Sunburst Finish" refers to a style of finishing for the instrument.

 The title track of the fourth album, Modern Music, was a ten-minute suite of songs inspired by the experience of the band's touring the US.
-This was followed by the live album, Live!
-In The Air Age, recorded on the subsequent UK tour promoting Modern Music although no songs from that studio album appeared on the live one, apart from a tantalizing snippet of the audience singing along to "Down On Terminal Street".
+This was followed by the 1977 live album, Live! in the Air Age, recorded on the subsequent UK tour promoting Modern Music although no songs from that studio album appeared on the live one, apart from a tantalizing snippet of the audience singing along to "Down on Terminal Street".
 That recording – now featuring the song in its entirety – and a number of other live Modern Music tracks finally surfaced on 2011's five-CD set Futurist Manifesto.

-1978's Drastic Plastic, recorded at Juan-Les-Pins in the South of France with influences of punk, new wave and David Bowie's Berlin albums, was a substantial stylistic change from the progressive/guitar rock of the early Be-Bop Deluxe.
+1978's Drastic Plastic, recorded at Juan-Les-Pins in the South of France with influences of punk, new wave, and David Bowie's Berlin Trilogy, was a substantial stylistic change from the progressive/guitar rock of the early Be-Bop Deluxe.
 Eager to embrace the changing musical landscape, Nelson dissolved Be-Bop Deluxe.

-The band appeared three times on BBC's The Old Grey Whistle Test, performing a total of six songs and once on Top of the Pops, with their 1976 single, "Ships In The Night."
-For the band's Sight & Sound concert in 1978 the setlist was made up entirely of tracks from the Drastic Plastic album.
+The band appeared three times on the BBC's The Old Grey Whistle Test, performing a total of six songs, and once on Top of the Pops, with their 1976 single, "Ships in the Night".
+For the band's Sight & Sound concert in 1978, the setlist was made up entirely of tracks from the Drastic Plastic album.